wn300/test-ui-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+# Cloning of repostorie and Install
+## Cloning

+to clone the repository in the command console enter `git init` and `git clone https://github.com/wn300/test-ui-web`.

+## To Install

+get in to the root folder of the repository `cd test-ui-web`.
+if you do not have any installed angular cli version run `npm install -g @angular/cli`. now install the packages contained in the package.json with `npm install`. project execute on the bootstrap version `@4.0.0-alpha.6` and not the `@4.0.0-beta.2`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.